foureyes/csci-ua.0480-fall2019-003/slides/db/design.markdown

 __As both relational databases and the process of normalization have evolved, some concepts are actively being debated__ &rarr;

-* {:.fragment} for example, _atomicity_ is sited in the original work, but its meaning is actually up for interpretation
+* {:.fragment} for example, _atomicity_ is cited in the original work, but its meaning is actually up for interpretation
 	* {:.fragment} a string 'hello', can be decomposed into individual characters, but _should it?_
 	* {:.fragment} ... a timestamp can be decomposed into year, month, day, hours, minutes and seconds)
 * {:.fragment} does `null` violate a rule of only having a set data type for a column or is it accepted as a special _marker_ for denoting missing values